dhn06038/AISystem-2402/README.md

 The dataset for anomaly detection is organized to facilitate both few-shot and zero-shot approaches with CLIP embeddings.

 ### Dataset Download
- Dataset can be downloaded [here](https://drive.google.com/file/d/1jOXzkmMIkYCCvC50J26V6mXn7wEYYpxP/view?usp=drive_link).
+ Dataset can be downloaded [here](https://drive.google.com/file/d/1Bsow_HvXI3H3kA2x6dUomSoNrYctc2ef/view?usp=sharing).(Last updated on November 24, 2024)

 ### Dataset Organization
 **For Preliminary Competition (for personal practice)**